persever/PixelPipes/readme.md

 ## Description

 PixelPipes is a logic puzzle game built in Javascript and CSS.
-Players select a pipe end and drag to the other end to connect the pipes, without crossing other pipelines.
+Players select a tile and drag to the matching endpoint to connect the pipes, without crossing other pipelines.

 ![Screen Shot](pipesscreenshot.jpg)